ozeebee/jsonresume-theme-stackoverflow/README.md

 - `summary` to each 'interests' and 'education' item
 - `location` to each 'work', 'education' and 'volunteer' item
 - `birth` to 'basics'
+- `longSummary` to 'basics'
+- `certiflink` to each 'award'
+- `googleAnalytics` to resume in order to tack visits

 example of the extra `location` object: